n-r-w/knowledgegraph-mcp/README.md

 - Update: add_observations for new facts
 - Connect: create_relations for relationships
 - Clean: delete outdated relations/observations
-- ALWAYS use same project ID in all operations
+- ALWAYS use same project_id in all operations
 ```

 #### Prompt 4: Documents and task management with Knowledge Graph integration